charlesericwilson-portfolio/Echo_training_project/README.md

 This repo is the honest behind-the-scenes of the model training side.
 The actual agent wrapper lives in the main [Echo repo](https://github.com/charlesericwilson-portfolio/Echo_projectv0).

-Built with a lot of help from Grok (xAI) and a ridiculous amount of stubbornness.
+Built with collaboration from Grok (xAI) and a ridiculous amount of stubbornness.

 — Charles (Eric), April 2026